Sandworm (Dune): Merchandising

 A line of Dune action figures from toy company LJN was released to lackluster sales in 1984.
 Styled after David Lynch's film, the collection included a poseable sandworm.
 Revell also produced a model kit of a sandworm complete with figures representing Fremen riders.
+For the 2024 release of Denis Villeneuve's Dune: Part Two, AMC Theatres introduced a popcorn bucket with the likeness of the giant sandworm, featuring a lid with flexible plastic "teeth" that appear to consume the moviegoer's hand as they reach in.
+The bucket was satirized by Saturday Night Live and on social media.

 Impact and analysis

 The sandworms have been called "iconic" to the franchise, and "synonymous with the Dune series", having appeared in nearly every novel, on several book covers, and in all of the television, film, and video game adaptations.
 Hoai-Tran Bui of /Film noted that they are an "essential to the narrative of the story", and Lindsey Romain of Nerdist deemed the creatures "extremely important to the plot and the very fiber of the Dune universe."
 Bella Ross of Screen Rant called the sandworms "the embodiment of the perils of colonization."

 William Touponce suggests that Herbert's depiction of larval sandworms (or sandtrout), which hold back water in the desert to maintain the arid conditions their sandworm vector requires to thrive, is "an analogy for a stage of consciousness [Paul's sister] Alia can feel.
 Some of the ancestral voices within her mind hold back dangerous forces that could destroy her."
 Touponce also describes "the archetypal terrors of confronting Shai-Hulud, the giant sandworm guarding the treasure".

 Sibylle Hechtel analyzes the concept of sandworms in the essay "The Biology of the Sandworm" in The Science of Dune (2008).

+The American metalcore band Shai Hulud, founded in 1995, takes their name from the sandworms of the Dune franchise.

 A hacker group responsible for several major cyberattacks in the 2010s named itself Sandworm, in reference to the fictional organism.

+In August 2023, University of Kansas paleontologist Rhiannon LaVine named a newly-discovered, 500-million-year-old marine polychaete worm Shaihuludia shurikeni after Herbert's fictional sandworms.